dymodi/dymodi.github.io/Research/Beacon/Beacon-Notes-on-Paper.md

 10/19
 1. Fail to estimate time between restaurant and restaurant in the time map (rr edge), possiblely due to inaccurate raw data casued by inaccurate POI data.
 2. Try to estimate cc edge.

+## Discussion with Professor
+10/25 (To Be Discussed)
+1. Deep Reinforcement Learning can be used in predicting rider's future bahavior.

 10/12
 1. The Introduction draft 1 is rejected by the professor.
 Indoor localization is no more a meaningful topic for MobiSys, we have to find another story.